Skip to main content

 For the example above:

-- The workstation returns the user's certificate as it's authentication credential which is sent from the network device in a RADIUS authentication request to Access Manager
+3. The workstation sends a digital certificate as it's authentication credential through the EAP tunnel via RADIUS authentication request to Access Manager

-- Access Manager validates the certificate and that the Certificate Issuer CN matches one of Access Manager's Trusted Certificate Authorities (CAs)
+4. Access Manager validates the certificate if the Certificate Issuer CN matches one of Access Manager's Trusted Certificate Authorities (CAs)

 EAP-TTLS/PAP Username/Password Authentication with Entra ID Lookup